vonschutter/RTD-Setup/modules/macos-kvm.mod/README.md

 With no command or version, the module preserves the existing behavior: it prepares the host, fetches Catalina / `10.15`, and defines a new libvirt domain named `RTD-macOS-<timestamp>`.
 Legacy guests default to 4096 MiB RAM.
 Big Sur and newer default to 8192 MiB RAM unless `--memory` is provided.
+For modern macOS releases, keep the default 8192 MiB or set a larger value.
+4096 MiB is still accepted but is generally too constrained for a useful Sonoma, Sequoia, or Tahoe VM.

 The bootloader can be selected explicitly: